 On a logistical level, I will continue to be the editor for at least the next year, but I’m actively looking for a way to pass on leadership so that the FBomb will continue to be a space that is facilitated by and features the voices of high school and college-aged feminists.
 While the FBomb is still open to submissions from anybody, I’m going to instate an “Editorial Board” of high school and college aged contributors who will contribute every month.
 I hope this will still remain relatively informal because I want anybody to feel that they have a voice on the FBomb, but hope a board will provide more structure and help augment the feeling of involvement and community.
 If you’re interested in joining the editorial board, please email email@example.com.

 I don’t think I can adequately express how excited I am for everything this partnership has in store as well as for the future of the FBomb overall.
 My goal is to make the FBomb the best space for young feminists it possibly can be, and I have no doubt that the Women’s Media Center will help make that a reality.

-More articles in WMC FBomb by Category: Feminism, Gloria Steinem, Jane Fonda, Media, Robin Morgan
+More articles by Category: Feminism, Gloria Steinem, Jane Fonda, Media, Robin Morgan

-More articles in WMC FBomb by Tag: Activism and advocacy, Women's leadership, Film, Equality, High school, News
+More articles by Tag: Activism and advocacy, Women's leadership, Film, Equality, High school, News